univec-ai/postvec/web/docs/install/source.md

 # Build from source

-Source installation supports extension development.
+Build from source when iterating on the extension.
 Persistent deployments should use [packages](/docs/install/packages).
-Package-owned and manually copied files must not share paths.
+Package-owned files and manually copied files must not share paths.

 ## Prerequisites